 - Special purpose financial statements-Financial statements prepared in accordance with a special purpose framework. - Special purpose framework-A financial reporting framework designed to meet the financial information needs of specific users.
-The financial reporting framework may be a fair presentation framework or a compliance framework.33 - †Staff-Professionals, other than partners, including any experts the firm employs. - Statistical sampling-An approach to sampling that has the following characteristics: - (a) Random selection of the sample items; and - (b) The use of probability theory to evaluate sample results, including measurement of sampling risk.
+The financial reporting framework may be a fair presentation framework or a compliance framework.24 - Sri Lanka Accounting Standards-The Sri Lanka Accounting Standards issued by the Institute of Chartered Accountants of Sri Lanka. - †Staff-Professionals, other than partners, including any experts the firm employs. - Statistical sampling-An approach to sampling that has the following characteristics: - (a) Random selection of the sample items; and - (b) The use of probability theory to evaluate sample results, including measurement of sampling risk.